luisnquin/luisnquin/.github/README.md

 # About Me

-Hi, I'm Luis Quiñones, as a developer I have a deep appreciation for the art and science of programming.
+As a developer I have a deep appreciation for the art and science of programming.
 I've dabbled in various programming paradigms, exploring their unique features and applications.
 I appreciate the impact that diversity in every way has in our existence, it allows us to constantly innovate and then create a better future.